The Time Is Now (Millennium): Plot

-Watts arrives at a motel where Means is sequestered, but is attacked by other Group members and barely manages to escape, losing his cell phone in the process.
-Inside, Means is experiencing a prolonged and frightening hallucination as a result of her introduction to the Group.
-She trashes the room and briefly considers suicide, while sealing something in an envelope.
-Black, tracing Watts' phone, locates the motel, but when he enters she hallucinates that he is a demon and tries to shoot him.
-He wrestles the gun away and paramedics who accompanied him sedate her.
+Watts arrives at the motel where Means is sequestered but is attacked by other Group members and barely manages to escape, losing his cell phone in the process.
+Inside, Means is experiencing a prolonged and frightening hallucination as a result of her induction into the Group.
+She trashes the room and briefly considers suicide while sealing something in an envelope.
+Black, tracing Watts' phone, locates the motel, but when he enters Means' room she hallucinates that he is a demon and tries to shoot him.
+He wrestles the gun away and paramedics who have accompanied him sedate her.
 Black discovers the envelope has his name on it and, visiting Means in an asylum, thanks her for being the only one who could truly understand his psychic powers and sympathize with him.

-Black takes his family to his late father's woodland cabin, where he and Catherine discuss how they would handle infection.
+Black takes his family to the cabin, where he and Catherine discuss how they would handle infection.
 Catherine asks to be euthanized, while Black states he would wander off into the woods, thus sparing his family the sight of his death.
 He reveals that Means's envelope contains a single syringe loaded with the vaccine; Catherine immediately insists it be given to Jordan.
 Later, Catherine wakes up, experiencing symptoms of the virus.
 She quietly leaves the cabin and walks into the forest.
 The next morning, Black notices blood on Catherine's pillow and realizes what has happened.
 When Jordan awakens she finds her father comatose, his hair turned pure white.
 He cradles her listlessly as flashes of video noise are seen, interspersed with radio transmissions depicting the collapse of society.